Pathwise It\^o isometry for scaled quadratic variation: Definitions and properties

-\begin{remark} The pathwise definition of scaled quadratic variation along $\pi$ is also closely related to the $p$-th variation along the same partition sequence $\pi$, justifying the choice of $\mathbb S^p_\pi([0,T],\R) \subset V^p_\pi([0,T],\R)$.
+\begin{remark} The bigger goal of introducing (pathwise) scaled quadratic variation is to understand the path property of the underlying process for varying level of roughness index $p$.
+The roughness index is closely related to the $p$-th variation (\cite{das2022theory,das2022a}).
+The following calculations show $p$-th variation is closely linked to the proposed pathwise scaled quadratic variation with the same index $p$.
+Hence, we choose $\mathbb S^p_\pi([0,T],\R) \subset V^p_\pi([0,T],\R)$ with the same (roughness) index $p$.
 Consider $S$ to be a function with finite $p$-th variation along $\pi$.
-Then the $p$-th variation can be written as:
+Then the $p$-th variation can be rewritten as:

-The scaled quadratic variation is nothing but replacing $\pi^n$ with $\pi$ in the first increment. \end{remark}
+The scaled quadratic variation is obtained by replacing $\pi^n$ with $\pi$ in the first increment. \end{remark}

-\begin{remark} Schied \cite[Proposition 2.7]{schied2016} provides an example to show that for dyadic partition, the class $V^p_\pi([0,T],\R)$ is not a vector space.
-In a similar line of argument, we can also show that the class $\mathbb S^p_\pi([0,T],\R)$ is not a vector space. \end{remark}
+\begin{remark} A. Schied \cite[Proposition 2.7]{schied2016} provides an example to show that for dyadic partition, the class $V^p_\pi([0,T],\R)$ is not a vector space even for $p=2$.
+In a similar line of argument, it can be show that the class $\mathbb S^p_\pi([0,T],\R)$ is also not a vector space. \end{remark}

 \begin{remark} The limit in \eqref{eq: mu^n} may not exist in general.
-So we proposed a relaxed version of scaled quadratic variation where the limit in \eqref{eq: mu^n} is replaced by either $\limsup$ or $\liminf$.
+So we proposed a relaxed version of scaled quadratic variation where the limit in \eqref{eq: mu^n} is replaced by either $\limsup$ or $\liminf$ (In the context of $p$-th variation this generation has been explored in \cite{daskim2025}).
 The benefit of considering such a relaxed version is that the scaled quadratic variation will always exist in such cases.
 At the same time, one can not have an \ito isometry type result under such relaxation (see Theorem \ref{Thm.ito.isomerty}).
-But if one considers such a relaxation by replacing $\lim$ with $\limsup$ or $\liminf$ then it may turn out that $\infty=\limsup\langle x\rangle^p_{\pi^n} \neq\liminf \langle x\rangle^p_{\pi^n} = 0$\footnote{These type of examples can also be constructed in the $p$-th variation context}. \end{remark} The following example gives a path $X\in C^0([0,1],\R)$ for which \begin{example} Consider a function with its dyadic Schauder expansion as follows (Please see \cite[Section 2.3]{das2021} for further details).
+But if one considers such a relaxation by replacing $\lim$ with $\limsup$ or $\liminf$ then it may turn out that $\infty=\limsup\langle x\rangle^{(p)}_{\pi^n} \neq\liminf \langle x\rangle^{(p)}_{\pi^n} = 0$\footnote{These type of examples can also be constructed in the $p$-th variation context.}. \end{remark} The following example gives a path $X\in C^0([0,1],\R)$ for which \begin{example} Consider a function with its dyadic Schauder expansion as follows (Please see \cite[Section 2.3]{das2021} for further details).

 where,